Learn Punctuations Marks with its uses, kinds, definitions and examples of every type by using in sentences.

 Rule 3:

-Hyphens are often used tell the ages of and things.
+Hyphens are often used to tell the ages of things.

 Examples:

-(ii) A five-years-old mango tree is there in our garden.
+(ii) A five-year-old mango tree is there in our garden.

 Rule 4: